ava-labs/avalanche-docs/docs/specs/blueberry.md

 - Height
 - Time

-So the two main differences with respect to Apricot are:
+So the main differences with respect to Apricot are:

 - _AddValidatorTx_, _AddDelegatorTx_, _AddSubnetValidatorTx_ are included into Standard Blocks rather than Proposal Blocks so that they don't need to be voted on (i.e. followed by a Commit/Abort block).
 - Block timestamp is explicitly serialized into block header, to allow chain time update.
+- _AdvanceTimeTx_ transactions is not accepted anymore, for reasons explained in section [Chain Time Update Mechanism](#chain-time-update-mechanism)

 #### Blueberry Block Formation Logic